Graduate Nurse and Graduate Midwife Combined Program

 In addition to this, the Women’s offers an abundance of learning opportunities tailored to your individual goals and objectives and programs to support you in both Midwifery and Nursing areas.

 The Women's supports the rights of women to make individual decisions related to their health and well-being.
 This also includes making available pregnancy termination services.
-In your role as a graduate midwife you may care for women undergoing termination of pregnancy and, included in your care, you may be required to administer the first medication in this process.
-If you have any concerns in regards to this you may need to rethink whether the Women's is the right hospital choice for you to complete your Graduate Midwife program in.
+In your role as a graduate nurse or graduate midwife you may care for women undergoing termination of pregnancy and, included in your care, you may be required to administer the first medication in this process.
+If you have any concerns in this regard you may need to rethink whether the Women's is the right hospital choice for completion of your Graduate Nurse or Graduate Midwife program.

 The Program Coordinator’s role is to manage and support, counsel and mentor graduate.